Our funding comes from our readers, and we may earn a commission if you make a purchase through the links on our website.

 Today, SNMP is one of the most widely accepted protocols for network monitoring, which enables many network devices to operate together.
 See our list of the best SNMP monitoring tools.

-SNMP relies on an architecture which consists of a manager and an agent.
+SNMP relies on an architecture that consists of a manager and an agent.
 SNMP Managers can be any machine on the network that is running SNMP to collect and process information from the devices on either the LAN or WAN.

 These network devices are Agents that can be Servers, Routers, Switches, Desktops, or any other Equipment.